maorcc/citymind_water_meter/README.md

 This project was inspired by the [Read Your Meter](https://github.com/eyalcha/read_your_meter "Read Your Meter") project, made by my neighbor [eyalcha](https://github.com/eyalcha/).

-I created this alternative project because I wanted it lighter, quicker, and easy to setup.
-Mostly, I wanted to avoid the manual installation of a Selenium docker on Hass.io.

 Kudos to [Elad Bar](https://github.com/elad-bar/) for his help, a wonderful code contribution, and refactoring.